I am homeless or at risk of becoming homeless

 We look at your enquiry, and see if you qualify for any help.
 We need proof of your circumstances.
 We will ask you to tell us how you came to be homeless. if you need help to get this information, let us know.

 You need to prove that you are allowed to stay in the UK.
 This proof can be:

 - birth certificate

 - proof of income - either from a job, or benefits

 We can give you help and advice.

-If you are a priority, we will offer you temporary accommodation.
+If you are homeless, eligible for help, and in priority need, we will offer you temporary accommodation.
 This could be a hostel, bed and breakfast or a refuge.
-Then we will make further enquries so we can give you the right help.
+Then we will make further enquiries so we can give you the right help.

 At risk of becoming homeless within 56 days